layer5io/advanced-istio-service-mesh-workshop/lab-5/README.md

 Set your browser to mimic a mobile device.
 Enable Developer tools, if need.Refresh productpage.

-### 5.2.2 Redirect requests based on Cookie data
+### 5.2.2 Redirect requests based on HTTP header information

-Example of using user information from a cookie to redirect requests.
+Example of using user information from HTTP headers to redirect requests.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3